strsek/soyprint/README.md

 ### Note for people interested in reproducing results:
 The model requires a wide range of input data for all modelling steps.
 All data is publicly and freely available, but cannot directly be provided here for download due to different copyright licenses.
 Instead, a list/script with links to download all data directly from its source will be provided soon.
+Also note that you will need a GAMS professional license to run the transport optimization model.
+If you do not have one, ask you organisation if it provides acess to a license.

 ----